mirkosprojects/socialmedia-bot/README.md

 Cloud hosting providers like [DigitalOcean][digital-ocean] can host websites for you, making your app available on the internet.

 > **Warning**
-> Additional security measures might have to be implemented
+> Additional security measures might need to be implemented

 <p align="right">(<a href="#readme-top">back to top</a>)</p>